-You religiously follow a skincare routine but what about your teeth?
+You religiously follow a skincare routine, but what about your teeth?
 Have you developed an oral care routine?
-Are you taking care of your teeth and gums right?
+Are you taking care of your teeth and gums correctly?
 Most people are only concerned about their skin or their hair or their nails but take their oral health for granted.
-What they don’t realize is that once dental cavities have formed it will only be a matter of time before decay and tooth loss will follow.
-You can stop tooth loss from happening as long as you partner with a reliable top Port St Lucie dentist.
+What they don’t realize is that once dental cavities have formed, it will only be a matter of time before decay and tooth loss will follow.
+You can stop tooth loss from happening as long as you partner with a reliable dentist.
 Your dentist can teach you how to care for your teeth and help you develop an oral care routine so you can keep your beautiful smile for as long as possible.

 How Do You Care for Your Teeth and Gums?